galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 # Process the single-cell data

 In order to get a good understanding of the accuracy of our deconvolution tools, we are going to run our evaluations multiple times.
-This is to ensure that a single good or bad evaluation doesn't become indicative of the overall tool's performance.
+This approach ensures that a single good or bad evaluation does not disproportionately represent the tool's overall performance.

 However, instead of running all of our tools multiple times for each evaluation (which would be quite time consuming!), we will leverage "batch computation" in Galaxy.
-By storing our data in collections, any tools or workflows that use with that data will run individually for each element in the collection.
+By storing our data in collections, any tools or workflows that use those collections will automatically run multiple times (once for each element in the collection).
 We will now perform some pre-processing of our data to get it into the right format.

 ## Transpose expression matrix